Jesusized/Jesusized/README.md

 - 👀 I’m interested in cryptocurrency
 - 🌱 I’m currently learning blockchain technology
 - 💞️ I’m looking to collaborate on jobs
-- 📫 How to reach me is via github @jesusized,via discord @jesusized
+- 📫 How to reach me is via github @jesusized,via discord @jesusized#9155, twitter @patrick_bankole

 <!---
 Jesusized/Jesusized is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.